Separation of Variables for a flux tube with an end: Discussion and conclusions

 Having found the complete basis of functions governed by multi-particle dynamics of flux-tube excitations in the presence of soft and hard boundaries, we can decompose the subtracted correlation function \re{SubtractedR} as

-where $\gamma$ encodes the shifted conformal frame for the top operator with respect to the bottom, which arises in higher than eight correlation function function in two-dimensional kinematics, with the reciprocal variable being the recoil momentum of the soft boundary.
+where $\gamma$ encodes the shifted conformal frame for the top operator with respect to the bottom.
+It arises in higher than eight correlation function in two-dimensional kinematics, with the reciprocal variable being the recoil momentum of the soft boundary.
 The separated variables $\bit{x} = (x_1, \dots, x_{N})$ play the role of the flux-tube excitations' rapidities.
 Upon proper interpretation, this expansion is akin to the pentagon expansion of the Wilson loop on null polygonal contours \cite{Basso:2013vsa} that was analyzed in terms of the Separated Variables in Ref.\ \cite{Belitsky:2014rba}.
-The question arises how much of the current one-loop analysis can be bootstrapped to all orders in 't Hooft coupling.
-One would definitely need explicit data in full four-dimensional kinematics, rather than restricted two-dimensional one, to explore this and thus explicit calculations of loop corrections to multipoint correlation functions of stress-tensor multiplet are required.

-Present consideration can be generalized in a straightforward fashion to a situation when the soft boundary possesses the value of the conformal spin different from the ones of particles in the chain interior.
+Our present consideration can be generalized in a straightforward fashion to a situation when the soft boundary possesses the value of the conformal spin different from the ones of particles in the chain interior.
 The integrable system in this case is an inhomogeneous open spin chain.
 A first step in this direction was undertaken in Ref.\ \cite{Braun:2018fiz}.
 One can equally consider a kinematical situation when both boundaries become soft and therefore dynamical.
 This case was analyzed a couple of decades ago within the context of QCD within the framework of high-twist quark-gluon-quark operators, when the flux-tube is sourced by fundamental matter fields with gluons propagating in the middle \cite{Braun:1998id,Belitsky:1999qh,Derkachov:1999ze}.

 Possibly, the partial light-cone limit considered in this paper could provide a bridge between the pentagon and hexagon frameworks alluded to above for nonperturbative calculation of amplitudes and correlators, respectively.
-These questions will be addressed elsewhere.
+This calls for a detailed consideration of how much of the current one-loop analysis can be bootstrapped to all orders in 't Hooft coupling.
+For the correlation function studied in this work, the factorization of the front and back into independent observables is violated at higher orders of the perturbative series, the two faces start interacting in spite of the devised subtraction.